Amineberahli/MotorLibrary/README.md

 Contribution:

  If you want contribute:
- -Fork the project
+ 	* Fork the project
- -Add your branch
+ 	* Add your branch
- -add your commits
+ 	* add your commits
- -Finally push your pull request
+ 	* Finally push your pull request